How to use the logfile

 These and many other questions can be answered simply by using the logfile.

-Logging is important when tracking down problems.
-The settings on this page are designed to help you troubleshoot.
 When the system receives or sends a SIP packet, it determines whether the packet will be logged and which log level the event will have.

 - Log REGISTER: REGISTER packets deal with the registration of extensions or trunks, which can generate a lot of traffic.
 If you are not interested in the registration traffic, disable this setting (see Appendix B for more information on SIP messages).